 - Another reason to launch the campaign is the poor condition of manufacturing in India.
 The share of manufacturing in the overall Indian economy is only about 15%.
 This is way lower than our neighbours in East Asia.
 There is an overall trade deficit when it comes to goods.
 The trade surplus in services hardly covers one-fifth of India’s trade deficit in goods.
 The services sector alone cannot hope to answer this trade deficit.
 Manufacturing will have to chip in.
 The government is hoping to encourage businesses, both Indian and foreign to invest in manufacturing in India, which will help this sector and also generate employment in both skilled and unskilled levels.

-- For the first time, the sectors of railways, insurance, defence and medical devices have been opened up for more Foreign Direct Investment (FDI).
+- For the first time, the sectors of railways, insurance, defense, and medical devices have been opened up for more Foreign Direct Investment (FDI).

-- The maximum limit in FDI in the defence sector has been raised to 49%.
+- The maximum limit in FDI in the defense sector under the automatic route has been raised from 49% to 74%.
+This increase in FDI was announced by Finance Minister Nirmala Sitaraman on May 16, 2020.

 - In construction and specified rail infrastructure projects, 100% FDI under the automatic route has been permitted.